gpufit/Gpufit/docs/customization.rst

             break;
         }

   4c.
-For the calculation of the Hessian:
+Calculation of the Hessian:

     .. code-block:: cuda